Unique continuation through hyperplane for higher order parabolic and Schr\"odinger equations: Local and weak unique continuation results

-We remark that for the case $m=1$, Saut and Scheurer \cite{SS} as well as Isakov \cite{I} show that $P_p(D_t,D_x)$ actually has a stronger unique continuation property, which roughly says if the solution vanishes in an open set in $\mathbb{R}^{1+n}$, then it vanishes in the horizontal connected component of this open set where the equation is defined. \cite{SS} also claims such property for $P_p(D_t,D_x)$ in higher order case, but the details seem not to be given in full.
-In the case $m=1$ for $P_s(D_t,D_x)$, the vanishing requirement of Proposition \ref{prop51} seems to be a little weaker than the example for Schr\"{o}dinger operator shown in Isakov \cite{I}, where however, the full gradient is allowed in the lower order terms, because anisotropic pseudo convexity works in some sense.
+We remark that in the second order case $m=1$ as mentioned in the Introduction, Isakov \cite{I} or the earlier Saut and Scheurer \cite{SS} have shown that $P_p(D_t,D_x)$ actually has local unique continuation property stronger than the above Proposition \ref{prop51} claims, which implies that if the solution vanishes in an open set in $\mathbb{R}^{1+n}$, then it vanishes in the horizontal (with respect to the time variable $t$) connected component of this open set where the equation is defined. \cite{SS} also claims such property for $P_p(D_t,D_x)$ in the higher order case, but it seems that the details were given in full.
+In the case $m=1$ for $P_s(D_t,D_x)$, the initial vanishing requirement of Proposition \ref{prop51} is weaker than the example for Schr\"{o}dinger equations shown in Isakov \cite{I} where, however, the full gradient is allowed in the lower order terms, technically due to that the anisotropic pseudo convexity theory still works somehow.

 We finally mention a weak unique continuation result which comes straightforward from the main theorems: